Top 12 Q & A About Disney Water Parks

 3 – Can I park hop between water parks?

-No. You must purchase admission for each water park.
-If you have the Park Hopper Water and Sports option or Park Hopper Plus on your passes, you have a limited number of entries into the water parks.
-If you plan to go to both parks and have 2 days, it is usually better to devote the time to each one rather than hop to another one on the same day.
+Mostly no. Only annual passholders to who paid for the Water Fun and Sports option can visit both water parks on the same day.
+Most guests must purchase admission for each water park.
+If you have the Park Hopper Water and Sports Option or Park Hopper Plus on your passes, you have limited entries into the water parks.
+If you plan to go to both parks and have two days, it is usually better to devote the time to each one rather than hop to another one on the same day.

 2 – Are characters at the water parks?